 - During the boat tour, you will have the opportunity to taste the ice, which is one of the purest you will find in your life.

-What is the best time of the year to get there
+What is the best time of the year to get there?

 Like many places in Iceland, during the summer months, the main tourist attractions are crowded.
 In winter, there are fewer people coming to Iceland due to the few hours of daylight and the low temperatures.
-So if you go to Jokulsarlon during the winter time you would benefit from smaller crowds and lower prices on everything.
+So if you go to Jokulsarlon during the wintertime you would benefit from smaller crowds and lower prices on everything.
 However, you will not be able to join a boat tour as they run only during summer.
 Roads conditions can get really hard from October to April so it is better to visit with a guide.

-During summer, you can take advantage of the midnight sun and the full 24 hours of daylight in the end of June to visit the glacier lagoon during the evening to meet fewer people.
+During summer, you can take advantage of the midnight sun and the full 24 hours of daylight at the end of June to visit the glacier lagoon during the evening to meet fewer people.
 It is a good tip to visit the most crowded locations with fewer tourists.

 The Hollywood Glacier Lagoon

 Jokulsarlon glacier lagoon rings a bell to many people.
-If you are wondering where you have seen this place before, it could be in many different famous movies such as James Bond, A view to a kill (1985), James Bond, Die another day (2002) or also Lara Croft, Tomb Raider (2001).
+If you are wondering where you have seen this place before, it could be in many different famous movies such as James Bond, A View to a kill (1985), James Bond, Die another day (2002) or also Lara Croft, Tomb Raider (2001).
 The young singer Justin Bieber also chose Jokulsarlon as the setting in his music video “I’ll show you“, and even took a dip into the lagoon (of course, this is not recommended at all, you should never try to get into the icy cold waters of Jokulsarlon).

 The Diamond Beach